 Traditionally, the kitchen has always been situated in separate rooms.
-But recently, there have been developments in kitchen design and layout wherein having it situated in one open area has proven to be more luxurious and aesthetic pleasing to look at.
+But recently, there have been developments in kitchen design and layout wherein having it situated in one open area has proven to be more luxurious and aesthetically pleasing to look at.
 It also allows for more socializing and interaction within the household.

 1. BASIC REQUIREMENTS

-The first thing that you must consider is setting your own requirements for the kitchen.
+The first thing that you must consider is setting your requirements for the kitchen.
 First, study the area.

 - How big is it?